-First time marathoner Natalie Moon was just behind Doug.
+First-time marathoner Natalie Moon was just behind Doug.
 Natalie, who lives in East Grinstead, only started running four years ago, in a bid to get fit before she turned 40.
 A year later she completed a half marathon and it had been her goal to step up the distance.
 She did this in some style, finishing in 4:47:08.

 “Who needs to train?
 It’s just a light run.”
 Horsham based Adam Hinds had joked before the race.
-Like Natalie this was Adam’s first marathon.
-“I’m a terrible runner but I pushed myself to see what I could achieve.”
-Adam said.
+Like Natalie, this was Adam’s first marathon.
+“I’m a terrible runner but I pushed myself to see what I could achieve,” Adam said.
 He finished in 5:12.15.

 Jigsaw (South East) Operations Manager, Nickey Price, said: “Nicola, Doug, Adam and Natalie have raised £2400 for Jigsaw.
 We are delighted they all finished the course in what were tough conditions.
 They have been inspirational.
-The money raised will enable us to continue working with bereaved children and young people and those facing the death of a loved one through serious illness.”
+The money raised will enable us to continue working with bereaved children and young people and those facing the death of a loved one through a serious illness.”

 Based at East Court Mansion in East Grinstead since 2006, the charity offers support to children and young people who have a family member with a serious, life-limiting condition.
 It also provides grief support to children and young people who have experienced the death of a significant family member through illness, accident, suicide or murder (through groups in #Reigate and #Guildford and #East Grinstead).